 Book a private fieldtrip to Shoresh’s Kavanah Garden for your group of students, campers, youth, b’nei mitzvahs, volunteers, young adults, or special needs community members.

 All of our programs are hands-on, fun and creative, and rooted in Jewish ethics, texts and rituals; biblical agricultural laws; and holiday celebrations.
-Choose one of the following programs for your group or be in touch with us to create a customized program.
-(For elementary day school teachers, Ontario Ministry of Education Science and Technology Curriculum links are in italics)
+Choose one of the following programs for your group or be in touch with us to create a customized program (we also customize programs for high school students and young adult groups).
+For elementary day school teachers, Ontario Ministry of Education Science and Technology Curriculum links are in italics.

 Rosh Hashanah (All Ages)

 In hopes of welcoming a sweet new year on Rosh Hashanah we enjoy apples dipped in honey…neither of which would be possible without our pollinator friends.
 Learn about the different pollinators that call the Kavanah Garden home and what we can do to ensure a happy, healthy new year for them as well.

 Sukkot is our end-of-season harvest festival….what better place to celebrate than in your local Jewish garden!
 Sit in our sukkah while learning about local animal habitats, make a blessing on the lulav and etrog while learning about the native species that define our ecosystem, and enjoy the abundance of the harvest.

 On Shemini Atzeret we begin praying for rain, reminding us how important water is to our survival.
 Explore the East Don River at the Kavanah Garden and discover firsthand how the water cycle works, and how the choices we make shape and affect our watershed.

 Using all five senses, discover the many sababa (amazing) plants and creatures that live at the Kavanah Garden.
 Discover where and how plants grow while searching for patterns in the natural world.